Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Silver surfperch eat small clams, gammarid amphipods (small shrimp-like animals), sand crabs, and small fishes.

-Females mature between two and three years of age when 18-20 cm (7-8 in) in length and males between 1-3 years.
+Females mature between two and three years of age when 18 to 20 cm (7-8 in) in length and males between 1-3 years.
 Like all surfperch, silver surfperch are viviparous, that is, they do not lay eggs but bear live young.

 Silver surfperch swim in loose schools.